arno-di-loreto/apihandyman.io/_posts/2015-05-10-do-you-really-know-why-you-prefer-rest-over-rpc.md

 PUT       | Fully updates (replaces) an existing resource or create a resource | Yes        | No   | No PATCH     | Partially updates a resources                           | No         | No   | Only cacheable if response contains explicit freshness information
 DELETE    | Deletes a resource                                      | Yes        | No   | No

+{: .center}
 *The table above shows only the HTTP verbs used commonly by RPC and REST APIs.*

 ## RPC: The operation request style

 The [RPC](http://www.acronymfinder.com/RPC.html) acronym has many meanings and [Remote Procedure Call](http://en.wikipedia.org/wiki/Remote_procedure_call) has many forms.